-SkillPointe can show you what to expect, what you’ll earn, and give you tips from a pro who’s been there.
-If you’re a hard worker and want a hands-on job with great career opportunities, read on to find out more.
+SkillPointe can show you what to expect, what you’ll earn, and give you tips from a pro who knows what it's like to do this job.
+If you’re a hard worker and want a hands-on job with great career opportunities, read on.

-What are the entry level requirements for a Machinist or Tool and Die Maker job?
+What are the requirements for an entry-level machinist or a tool and die maker job?

 How do I find a job?

-As a CNC Machinist, you’ll troubleshoot to keep operations running smoothly.
+As a CNC machinist, you’ll troubleshoot to keep operations running smoothly.
 A desire to learn is the key to success.
-Being a Machinist or a Tool and Die Maker offers lots of variety – great for anyone who enjoys a challenge.
+Being a machinist offers lots of variety — a good fit for anyone who enjoys a challenge.

 As an apprentice your pay is tied to your skill level.
 As your experience and skills grow, so will your earnings.
 You might begin your training as a machine operator and take on more technical work as you learn.
-Machinists and Tool and Die Makers need computer experience to work with the CAD and CAM technology, CNC machine tools and the computerized measuring tools.
-As the jobs are closely linked, experienced Machinists will often become Tool and Die specialists.
+Machinists need computer experience to work with the CAD and computer-aided manufacturing (CAM) technology, CNC machine tools and the computerized measuring tools.

 - Like working with computers